 The information developed will support early identification at health centres, increase knowledge on working with deafblind children, promote the rights of deafblind people, make resources available for family members, provide training modules for government programmes etc.

-Currently there are three Regional Learning Centres:
+Currently there are three Deafblind Regional Centres:

-- Caritas Goa, Panjim- SLC Goa
+- Caritas Goa, Panjim- DbSC Goa

 There is a need to develop human resources that can address the care, rehabilitation and education of deafblind childen and adults.
 To meet this gap, we developed the first curriculum for a diploma course on deafblindness in India in 2000.
 There are now three institutes in India that offer this course and every year about 60 teachers graduate from these institutions.